UCR-CISL/UCR-CISL.github.io/joinus.md

 title: Join Us
 ---

-Thanks for your interesting in joining us!
+Thanks for your interest in joining us!
 We are actively seeking motivated researchers with expertise of diverse backgrounds, including systems, edge computing, networking, ML, and robotics.

 * **Prospective graduate students**: we admit students from both **ECE** and **CSE** department.
 Please [apply](https://graduate.ucr.edu/apply) and mention Dr. Qiu as a preferred reader of your application.